jv-rv/split-conformal-nonexchangeable/README.md

 # Split Conformal Prediction and Non-Exchangeable Data

-This repository contains the code for the paper "Split Conformal Prediction and Non-Exchangeable Data" (Roberto I. Oliveira, Paulo Orenstein, Thiago Ramos, João Vitor Romano).
+This repository contains the code for the paper [Split Conformal Prediction and Non-Exchangeable Data](https://jmlr.org/papers/v25/23-1553.html).

 ## Setup